jordyorel/orus-lang/docs/ROADMAP_PERFORMANCE.md

 [ ] JIT’d code executes hot regions at 3–5× interpreter speed.
 [ ] GC operates correctly during JIT execution.

+### Remaining Work to Hit the Exit Criteria

+1. **Quantify hot loop uplift against the interpreter**
+   - Lock in a stable benchmark corpus (numeric loops, mixed object access, FFI churn) and record interpreter baselines.
+   - Enable tier-up in the harness so the JIT runs long enough to amortize translation and cache warming costs.
+   - Instrument the `JITEntry` cache with cycle counters around `enter()` to capture steady-state throughput and regress if the 3–5× goal is missed.
+   - Capture regression tests under `make jit-benchmark-orus` so the uplift target is automatically enforced in CI.

+2. **Finish JIT-side GC cooperation**
+   - Audit DynASM emission to ensure every allocation, write barrier, and safepoint macro expands to `GC_SAFEPOINT(vm)` before returning to Orus code.
+   - Add stress tests that trigger tiered code during heap growth (`run_gc_intensive_hotloop()`), verifying reconciliation of typed registers during collections.
+   - Exercise deoptimization paths mid-GC to guarantee interpreter + JIT frame layouts remain in sync when the collector walks the stack.
+   - Extend the GC telemetry dashboard to flag missed safepoints or reconciliation drift while native frames are active.

 ---

 ## Phase 5 — Lightweight Concurrency (Oroutines)